 Electron microscopy (EM) provides unprecendeted access to study and analyze biological samples at the ultrastructural level, with resolution in nanometers scale.

-EM is notably for:
+EM is notably suitable for:

-- analyzing the intracellular localization of proteins, lipids and other macromolecules.
+- analyzing the intracellular localization of proteins, lipids and other macromolecules

-- Reconstructing the 3D ultrastructure of cells and tissues.
+- reconstructing the 3D ultrastructure of cells and tissues

-Anyone in the University research community who needs to use the PFMU facilities is welcome to do so.
-The facility is also open to users from other Universities and from companies.
+- anyone in the University research community who needs to use the PFMU facilities is welcome to have an access to facility infrastructure

 To cover part of the costs and to be able to maintain the equipment, fees to use the equipment and fees for specimen preparation are charged to the users.

 A prospective user should contact a member of the PFMU staff (see contacts) and determine if the instruments in the facility are suitable for the proposed research.